How To Create A Killer Website Design

 Being honest and transparent about your service and product is the best way to improve your trustworthiness.
 Your website homepage should be up-front in showcasing your value and vision to your visitors.
 Let your visitor quickly know what you do.

 Another way to increase trustworthiness is by listing your price clearly on your website.
 Link your price page with the homepage.
 In this way, you are not forcing your visitor to contact you to learn more about the prices of your service and products.

 9 – Write clear and robust CTAs

-Call of action (CTA) is what directs the visitors to become your customers.
-The website journey of your visitor should end with clear directives that will be in line with their interest.
+Call of action (CTA) directs the visitors to become your customers.
+The website journey of your visitor should end with clear directives that will align with their interest.

-Laying a clear CTA pathway on your web design is key to giving your business the power to generate leads — visitors into customers.
+Laying a clear CTA pathway on your web design is vital to giving your business the power to generate leads — visitors into customers.

 10 – Heatmaps